thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

 title: Theme 🎨
 ---

-The Theme folder, at the root of project, includes a nice kit for building and maintaining the UI of application.
+The Theme is drived by a simple config file inspired by tailwind.
-It helps with variables and reusable classes to create harmony between application screens.
+It provides a set of default variables and variants to build your application themes.

 ## How to use ❓